afruizh/TreeEyed/docs/README.md

 # Documentation

-This documentatoin was created using sphinx for readthedocs.
+This documentation was created using sphinx for readthedocs.

 Requirements:
 ```